Awesome Comics: Non-Moore Awesome publications

-The Fighting American
+Fighting American

-Another of Awesome's bigger releases was the revival of the classic patriotic comic book character Fighting American, originally created by Joe Simon and Jack Kirby in 1954.
+Another of Awesome's bigger releases was the revival of the classic patriotic comic book character Fighting American, created by Joe Simon and Jack Kirby in 1954.
 Liefeld acquired the rights to this character in confusing circumstances, allegedly due in large part to a lawsuit between himself and Marvel Comics over "his" character Agent: America, which drew litigation for the characters' extreme similarities to Marvel's Captain America, which had also been created by Simon and Kirby.
-During the early stages of the legal action, Liefeld bought the rights to Simon and Kirby's own Captain America-esque character: The Fighting American.
-Merging the Fighting American with Agent: America managed to confuse and defuse much of the lawsuit.
-Despite the derivative Agent: America having seen publication before Liefeld purchased the rights to the Fighting American, the ultimately melded creation managed to avoid the brunt of Marvel's suit, and both sides walked away reasonably confident of their "victory" in the case.
+During the early stages of the legal action, Liefeld bought the rights to Simon and Kirby's own Captain America-esque character: Fighting American.
+Merging Fighting American with Agent: America managed to confuse and defuse much of the lawsuit.
+Despite the derivative Agent: America having seen publication before Liefeld purchased the rights to Fighting American, the ultimately melded creation managed to avoid the brunt of Marvel's suit, and both sides walked away reasonably confident of their "victory" in the case.
 As part of the ruling, Liefeld's Fighting American was allowed to have a shield, but not to throw it like Captain America.

 Awesome's collapse

-Awesome eventually collapsed for a number of reasons, in which "cause" and "effect" appear muddled and linked.
-Its launch and success occurred towards the tail-end of the 90s comics boom, in which speculation forced sales up artificially and unreasonably.
+Awesome eventually collapsed for a number of reasons, in which cause and effect appear muddled and linked.
+Its launch and success occurred towards the end of the 90s comics boom, in which speculation forced sales up artificially and unreasonably.
 The speculator boom was fueled in no small part by the trend for multiple variant covers — something which the artist-led Image had a hand in, and a trend which was followed to extremes by Awesome.
 Youngblood featured at least eleven variant covers on its debut issue (see below).
 Concurrently, internal disputes among its partners and the abrupt departure of its primary investor hamstrung the company, while the erratic content of some comics (sometimes not including the solicited content, featuring multiple artists, etc.) and unpredictable publishing schedule hurt sales.

 Post-Awesome

 Alan Moore

-Moore moved on from the collapse of Awesome to almost immediately start his own America's Best Comics imprint for Jim Lee's Wildstorm (later, and controversially from Moore's perspective, sold to DC), creating and writing its entire output in much the same way he been planning that of the Awesome Universe.
+Moore moved on from the collapse of Awesome to almost immediately start his own America's Best Comics imprint for Jim Lee's Wildstorm (later, and controversially from Moore's perspective, sold to DC), creating and writing its entire output in much the same way he had been planning that of the Awesome Universe.
 Indeed, Liefeld has subsequently suggested that Moore's ABC work owed a significant amount to his work for Awesome, suggesting on Mark Millar's MillarWorld forum that: